-204 Officer may patrol freely and stop any aircraft, ship or carriage.
+204 Officer may stop, etc., any ship, aircraft or carriage

-- (1) Any officer may upon reasonable suspicion stop and examine any ship, aircraft, or carriage within the Kingdom to ascertain whether any uncustomed or prohibited goods are contained therein: and, if none shall be found, the officer shall not on account of such stoppage and examination be liable to any prosecution or action at law, and the person in charge of any such ship or aircraft and any person driving or conducting such carriage refusing to stop or allow such examination when requested by any officer shall be guilty of an offence and liable to a fine not exceeding \$200. - (2) Any officer, when on duty, may patrol upon and pass freely either on foot or otherwise, along and over and enter any part of the Kingdom other than a dwelling-house, and any such officer proceeding shall not he liable to any criminal or civil proceedings for so doing. - (3) The officer in charge of any aircraft, ship or carriage employed for the prevention of smuggling, may take such aircraft, ship or carriage to such place as he shall deem most convenient for that purpose, and keep any such aircraft, ship, or carriage at such place and for such time as he shall deem necessary and proper; and such officer shall not be liable to any criminal or civil proceedings for so doing.
+Any officer may upon reasonable suspicion stop and examine any ship, aircraft, or carriage within Tuvalu to ascertain whether any uncustomed or prohibited goods are contained therein; and, if none shall be found, the officer shall not on account of such stoppage and examination be liable to any prosecution or action at law; and the person in charge of any such ship or aircraft and any person driving or conducting such carriage refusing to stop or allow such examination when required by any officer shall incur a penalty of \$200.

+205 Officer may patrol freely

+Any officer, when on duty, may patrol upon and pass freely either on foot or otherwise, along and over and enter any part of Tuvalu other than a dwelling-house, and any such officer so proceeding shall not be liable to any criminal or civil proceedings for so doing.